tristanpenman/yolo-rknn/README.md

   2: Handgun
 ```

-The main `path` is relative to the `yolov5` submodule.
+Note: Due to the layout of this repo, the main `path:` is relative to the `yolov5` submodule.
 The `train`, `test` and `val` paths are relative to the main path.

 ### Apples and Oranges

-Lets proceed to downloading the images and annotations for an "Apples and Oranges" dataset, using `OIDv6_Toolkit`:
+Lets build our own dataset.
+Begin by downloading the images and annotations for an "Apples and Oranges" dataset, using `OIDv6_Toolkit`:

 ```bash
 python OIDv6_ToolKit/main.py downloader --classes Apple Orange --type_csv all